19208001 Stochastik III

 - Jean-François Le Gall: Brownian motion, martingales, and stochastic calculus.
 Springer, 2016.

 - Ioannis Karatzas and Steven E. Shreve: Brownian motion and stochastic calculus.
 Springer, 1988.

 - Daniel Revuz and Marc Yor: Continuous martingales and Brownian motion.
 Springer, 3rd edition, 1999.

 - Achim Klenke: Probability Theory - A Comprehensive Course.
 Springer, 2008.

 - Peter Mörters and Yuval Peres: Brownian motion.
 Cambridge University Press, 2010.

-- There will also be lecture notes with additional references.
+- In the Whiteboard system there will also be lecture notes with additional references.